-Some of Matt’s recent cases include R v Andrew Feather EWCA Crim 890, which was a fresh evidence case that has attracted widespread public interest and will feature on the forthcoming TV programme “the Jury Room”, in which Matt will be providing expert comment.
+Some of Matt’s criminal cases include R v Andrew Feather EWCA Crim 890, which was a fresh evidence case that has attracted widespread public interest and will feature on the forthcoming TV programme “the Jury Room”, in which Matt will be providing expert comment.

 He acted recently for Garry Lloyd-Jones, who successfully appealed his conviction for contempt of court for saying, in a consent case, that he had always thought the complainant was gay.